openairinterface/oai-cn5g-fed/docs/DEPLOY_SA5G_BASIC_STATIC_UE_IP.md

 - Best practice open this markdown file with your favourite editor or online on gitlab and open a terminal separately
 - Before reading this tutorial read this [one](./DEPLOY_SA5G_BASIC_DEPLOYMENT.md)

-**CAUTION: 2023/07/13: This tutorial has been updated to use the new UPF that replaces SPGWU-TINY.**

 **TABLE OF CONTENTS**

 [[_TOC_]]